 When you use ARIA, you will usually have to take additional steps to add in any missing semantics or functionality.
 Remember the Keyboard Navigation lesson and how we had to add in functionality to

-The Five Rules of ARIA
+The five rules of ARIA

 ARIA can be extremely powerful when used correctly, but it can be equally as dangerous when used incorrectly.
 Because of this, you should keep in mind that no ARIA is better than bad ARIA, even when you have the best intentions.
-The WCAG have something called “The five rules of ARIA,” which as you may have guessed are rules you should follow when using ARIA.
+The WCAG has something called “The five rules of ARIA,” which as you may have guessed are rules you should follow when using ARIA.
 Although we don’t cover all of the terms mentioned below, it’s still important to understand the rules themselves, especially if you decide to dive deeper into ARIA on your own.